Arts and leisure - Visual arts

 What are we going to do in this workshop?

-This workshop consists of two parts, under the guidance of Cara Yuan:
+This workshop consists of two afternoons, under the guidance of Cara Yuan:

 You will be doing Chinese calligraphy on traditional red paper.
 Depending on your calligraphy experience, you can write individual characters such as: 福 (good fortune), 春 (spring), 壽 (longevity) or couplets with new year blessings on two long red paper strokes.